okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 Not that with one CPU, the Go scheduler runs `one` routine until finished or hits a blocking call.
 If a blocking call is hit, the scheduler pausing execution on a routine and starts the next one.

 If we insteads have multiple cores, the scheduler runs one thread on each "logical" core.
+This then truly runs multiple routines at the same time.

 By default, Go tries to use one core.